Andarin/Ant_Simulation/README.md

 Ant_Simulation/bin.

 Using the executable:
-In order to use Ant_Simulation.exe, copy it in the inner Ant_Simulation
+In order to use Ant_Simulation.exe, copy it in the Ant_Simulation
 folder (with all the *.cpp) and double click it.

 Visual Studio:
-To build with Visual Studio, copy the *.sln and *.vcxproj into the outer
+To build with Visual Studio, copy the *.sln and *.vcxproj into the folder where
-Ant_Simulation folder (where you found this README) and copy also the
+you found this README and the Ant_Simulation folder.
+Also copy the
-*.vcxproj in the inner Ant_Simulation folder.
-In Visual Studio choose
-"Open - Solution" and open Ant_Simulation.sln
+*.vcxproj in the Ant_Simulation folder with all the *.cpp.
+In Visual Studio choose "Open - Solution" and open Ant_Simulation.sln
 You should adapt your links of the project to SDL and SDL_image.